 September - December 2011

 During October and November I worked on a secret project as a Technical Advisor which was postponed (Secret Cinema: Brazil).
 But towards the start of December all of my time was consumed by the new Secret Cinema production of The Third Man.
 I was working as Area Art Director, designing and dressing multiple installations including the police department and Dr Winkel's flat.
 I collaborated with Helen Haywood and Aurelien Farjon in these areas.
 I also helped with various little extras including designing fake documents, projector slides and assisting Christian Mock for the first time in the AV department.

 Around August and September I was working on the following album art:

 Developing ideas for an audio-visual production between me and Daniel Swilley, electroacoustic composer.
 Click the image to go to the behance project page.

 March 2011 (+April update)

 Rhizome project uploaded.
 This consists of excerpts from a large body of experiments using generative branching organic particle systems.
 The basic shape was generated using thinking particles in Cinema 4D, details were created using various techniques including manipulation in ZBrush.

 I made this animation as my 3rd year final animation project at UEL.

-The project involved motion capture for organic camera movement, video textures and various audio - visual data interpretation techniques.
+The project involved motion capture for responsive and natural camera movement, video textures created from spectral visualisations and various audio - visual data interpretation techniques.